Box Jumps

 Cues that matter

-• Focus on a soft, controlled landing rather than just height.
+• Focus on a soft, controlled landing rather than just height

-• Use your arms to help generate power during the jump.
+• Use your arms to help generate power during the jump

-• Choose a box height that allows proper form and safe landing.
+• Choose a box height that allows proper form and step down instead of jumping down

 Equipment